cjchng/moil_sdk/README.md

     Purpose :

-> To generate a pair of X-Y Maps for the specified alpha, beta and zoom parameters, the result X-Y Maps can be used later to remap the original fisheye image to the target angle image.
+> Anypoint Mode 1, the purpose is to generate a pair of X-Y Maps for the specified alpha, beta and zoom parameters, the result X-Y Maps can be used later to remap the original fisheye image to the target angle image.
+The result rotation is betaOffset degree rotation around the Z-axis(roll) after alphaOffset degree rotation around the X-axis(pitch).

     Parameters :